 Project 282 really was a journey into the unknown for me.
 I had no idea what I was letting myself in for.
 I had never tried to push myself for a period of longer than a week!
 I had climbed about 40 of the Munros before, mainly on day trips from Edinburgh when I lived there back in 2015.
 Last November, after I’d decided that I was going to attempt this continuous round, I took myself up to the Cairngorms for some big hill days with bothy nights between.
 I faced some brutal weather, with sleet, snow and strong winds, but it was an invaluable part of preparing myself mentally for the challenge ahead, especially with more hours of darkness than I find enjoyable on the hills.

-The fact that I had through those tough days, really helped me over the summer.
+The fact that I had been through those tough days, really helped me over the summer.
 If I was having a hard time, I would ask myself if it was as bad as last November.
 I would then tell myself that seeing as I had done worse; I could get through whatever was being thrown at me at the time.
 I’m not sure if that was always true, especially towards the end, but it helped all the same!

 As a member of the British Adventure Collective, part of the goal of this trip was to showcase some of this amazing adventure landscape we have available to play with and to try and inspire others to go out and find their own adventures.